Cabinet Office Briefing Rooms: The facility

 A single photo of one of the rooms in COBR was released in 2010 in response to a Freedom of Information Act request.
+In 2024 it was confirmed that this photograph remains valid, and that there have been no material changes to the layout.

+An episode of the BBC's Newscast was recorded in the COBR facility by Adam Fleming and Chris Mason, where they interviewed Chancellor of the Duchy of Lancaster Pat McFadden to discuss a national test of the UK emergency alert system.
+The episode was released in July 2025.

 The committees

-The composition of a ministerial-level meeting in COBR depends on the nature of the incident but it is usually chaired by the Prime Minister or another senior minister, with other key ministers as appropriate, city mayors and representatives of relevant external organisations such as the National Police Chiefs' Council and the Local Government Association.
+The composition of a Cobra meeting depends on the nature of the situation.

 The Scientific Advisory Group for Emergencies (SAGE) is a sub-committee of COBR.

 The events

 COBR meetings were created in the 1970s following the government's response to the 1972 miners' strike.
-The first COBR meeting then took place during the Munich Massacre in the summer of 1972.
-Other events that have led to meetings being convened include the 1980 Iranian Embassy siege, the 11 September 2001 attacks, the July 2015 presence of migrants in and around Calais, the COVID-19 pandemic, and the 2024 England riots.
+The first COBR meeting then took place during the Munich massacre in the summer of 1972.
+Other events that have led to meetings being convened include the 1980 Iranian Embassy siege, the September 11 attacks, the July 2015 presence of migrants in and around Calais, the COVID-19 pandemic, and the 2024 United Kingdom riots.